Tune the CTS

 Specifies the grace period used when searching for expired tokens.
 Any tokens that expired more than the specified duration ago are returned.
 The default is

-The grace period should be larger than the value controlled by the
+Set the grace period larger than the value controlled by the

 org.forgerock.services.cts.reaper.cache.pollFrequencyMillisecondsadvanced property.
 This allows an AM instance sufficient time to delete the token using its cache, rather than search.